Saint-Ouen Abbey, Rouen: Organ

 The church contains a large four-manual pipe organ built in 1890 by Aristide Cavaillé-Coll.
-This instrument is considered to be one of the most important organs in France, and is notable for its powerful 32' Contre-bombarde.
+This instrument is considered to be one of the most important organs in France, and is notable for its powerful 32' Contre-Bombarde.
 The organ stands unaltered and thus is one of the few of his works to speak with its original voice.
 The organ has been recorded on by many organists.
-Although the organ has never been sampled for Hauptwerk, there have been several emulation, or composite sample sets of this organ made with samples from other French organs such as Notre Dame de Metz and the Abbaye aux Hommes in Caen.